ninetailsrabbit/match3-board/README.md

 - **_Add Empty Spaces:_** Easily adjust the spacing between game pieces.
 - **_Experiment with Textures:_** Test different textures for cells and pieces without affecting the final game.

 You have available default textures on this plugin to visualize a preview in the editor, feel free to use your own ones.
+The nodes that are drawn are not the scenes that the board uses in the game, they are just sprites.

 ⚠️ _This preview is temporary and will be removed when the game starts_ ⚠️